• Money

 0 0 0 0 0

 The phrase “warfare vs. welfare” sounds clean and logical.
-It paints a picture of a strict trade-off, where every dollar spent on the military steals from healthcare, schools, or poverty relief.
+It paints a picture of a strict trade-off: every dollar spent on the military comes at the expense of healthcare, schools, or poverty relief.
 It feels true at first glance, and politicians lean on it because it is easy to sell.

 Real life does not follow such neat rules.
 Economies are messy, layered, and shaped by history, politics, and timing.
 When you look closer, the idea starts to crack.
 The truth is not a simple choice between guns and butter, and it never really was.